-Matching Capital Grant Max.
-Score Project Score Product Terms Selection Criteria A. Purpose & Form of Assistance 1.
-Purpose & Form of Assistance Provide last-in gap financing for projects after Subordinate B-Note or Residual Receipts Loan (as applicable) is maximized.
-N/A B. Eligibility 20 1.
-Projects New construction and major acquisition/rehabilitation (including both Substantial and Light Rehabilitation) projects; Projects that have received either a Subordinate B-Note or Residual Receipts Loan from LACAHSA; May finance both LIHTC and Non-LIHTC projects; Matching funds from the Sponsor required; Preference for new construction projects Threshold Requirements Is this a new-construction, acquisition, or acquisition/rehabilitation project also awarded either a Subordinate Must-Pay Loan or a Residual Receipts Loan by LACAHSA?
-If YES, proceed If NO, disqualified Point Scoring Add 7 points for new-construction projects.
+Matching Capital Grant Product Terms Selection Criteria Max.
+Score Project Score A. Purpose & Form of Assistance 1.
+Purpose & Form of Assistance Provide last-in gap financing for projects after Subordinate B-Note or Residual Receipts Loan (as applicable) is maximized B. Eligibility 23 1.
+Projects New construction and major acquisition/rehabilitation (including both Substantial and Light Rehabilitation) projects; Projects that have received either a Subordinate B-Note or Residual Receipts Loan from LACAHSA; May finance both LIHTC and Non-LIHTC projects; Matching Funds from the Sponsor required; Preference for New-Construction Projects "Matching Funds" means funds contributed to the project other than loan proceeds-including equity (from project sponsors, LIHTC investors, etc.) and grants-regardless of the ultimate source of the funds.
+Threshold Requirements Is this a (i) New-Construction Project, acquisition-only project, or an Acquisition/Rehabilitation Project (ii) also awarded either a Subordinate B-Note or a Residual Receipts Loan by LACAHSA (iii) with sufficient Matching Funds?
+If YES, proceed If NO, disqualified Point Scoring Add 10 points for New-Construction Projects.
 10 2.
 Owners Eligible Nonprofits, Private Entities; Preference for projects 100% owned by Eligible Nonprofits Threshold Requirements Is the project owned by either an Eligible Nonprofit entity or a Private Entity?
 If YES, proceed If NO, disqualified Point Scoring Add 3 points for projects 100% owned by one or more Eligible Nonprofits (501(c)(3) tax-exempt bond eligible).
 3 3.
-Readiness to Proceed Projects must demonstrate readiness to close on construction and permanent financing (as evidenced by meeting all threshold requirements in LACAHSA's Projects must demonstrate readiness to close on construction and Threshold Requirements Is the project ready to proceed within the required timeframe based on the following? (i) Complete pro forma financial model; 10
+Readiness to Proceed Projects must demonstrate readiness to close on construction and permanent financing (as evidenced by meeting all threshold requirements in LACAHSA's Readiness to Proceed Checklist) within 12 months of award.
+Threshold Requirements Is the project ready to proceed within the required timeframe based on the following? (i) Complete pro forma financial model; (ii) Preliminary financing commitments from at least 10